Loading...

 What exactly is ethical lending?

-Ethical mortgage lenders are people that lend money.
-They are different than other types of lenders.
-Some people think that they are better because they use ethical and sustainable practices when lending out money.
+Ethical mortgage lenders lend money.
+They are different from other types of lenders.
+Some people think they are better because they use ethical and sustainable practices when lending money.

-These types of loans only help the person who is buying a home or who already has a home and needs to borrow more money to buy something else.
+These types of loans only help the person who is buying a home or already has one and needs to borrow more money to buy something else.

 The program includes giving people with low credit scores lower rates.
-It also helps them to make wise decisions about paying back their loans and offers help with different ways of doing this.
+It also helps them make wise decisions about paying back their loans and offers different ways of doing this.

 See Related: Best Environmental Jobs